 \subsection{The Quiescent State and Recurrent Outbursts}

-Using the same model parameters producing the model curve in Figure~\ref{fig:1}, we have continuously added mass into the radial grid at $\rcirc = 5 \times 10^{10}$ cm to represent the mass flow into the outer disc from the companion.
-The outburst light curves seen in Fig~\ref{fig:2} are obtained with $\Mdotc = 4 \times 10^{16}~$\gpers~which produces outbursts with $\Trec \sim$ 1 year.
+Using the same model parameters producing the model curve in Figure~\ref{fig:1}, we have continuously added mass into the radial grid at $\rcirc = 5 \times 10^{10}$ cm to represent the mass flow into the outer disk from the companion.
+The outburst light curves seen in Figure~\ref{fig:2} are obtained with $\Mdotc = 4 \times 10^{16}~$\gpers~which produces outbursts with $\Trec \sim 1$ year.
 It is interesting that the model light curves of the second and fourth outbursts also seemingly fit well to the X-ray outburst data of Aql X-1.
 For instance, Figure~\ref{fig:3} zooms in on the second outburst seen in Figure~\ref{fig:2}.
-Simulations with higher values of $\alphaC$ produce outburst light curves with different morphologies, including those similar to the light curve seen in Figure~\ref{fig:1}.